StopTAG/.github/profile/README.md

 ## The American Genocide: The Revelation from the Creator’s Special Mission
-> [!WARNING]
-> StopTAG has gathered intelligence indicating planned church attacks on November 17, 2024.
-TAG orchestrators have targeted churches in the Tennessee Valley (around Chattanooga) that had a relationship with Hickory Valley Christian Church and churches in central Kentucky that had a relationship with Mount Zion Baptist Church.
-We strongly recommend all churches in these areas to see our safety recommendations in [Action then Prayers](https://github.com/nameless-and-blameless/TAG/wiki/Action-Then-Prayers).

 ## About The American Genocide
 The American Genocide is a covert and devastating campaign initiated in response to [Spark](https://github.com/nameless-and-blameless/TAG/wiki/Spark)—a gift from the Creator  that restores the human immune system to His designed function, allowing it to eliminate any disease not caused by organ failure or dysfunction.
 Spark's emergence threatened pharmaceutical companies' profits, leading Gilead Sciences and the CIA to launch a brutal campaign against those associated with Spark.